-The Fund is exposed to equity securities and derivative price risk.
+The Fund is exposed to equity securities price risk.
 This arises from investments held by the Fund for which prices in the future are uncertain.
 Where non monetary financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates.
+The foreign exchange risk relating to non monetary assets and liabilities is a component of price risk and reflected in the price risk analysis below.
 Paragraph (ii) 'Foreign exchange risk' below sets out how this component of price risk is managed and measured.
 Investments are classified in the balance sheet as at fair value through profit or loss.
 All securities investments present a risk of loss of capital.
-The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments as at 30 June 2020 and 30 June 2019.
-The table in Note 3(b) summarises the sensitivity analysis to price risk.
+The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.